Home/Company/Blog/Blog posts

 When a company faces an IT incident - unplanned interruption or quality reduction of an IT service, a set of IT service management practices is used in order to restore an IT service operation as quickly as possible and minimize the impact on a company and on end-users.
 In ITIL strategy this process is called Incident Management.

-Although the main focus of StatusHub is incident communication, it compliments each 5 activities of Incident Management: Identification, Categorization, Prioritization, Response and Communication with the user community through the life of the incident.
-Following the correct steps of these activities can be very difficult for tech or incident team when the pressure from the end-users and impacted staff is on and people are waiting for information.
-StatusHub opens the opportunity to focus on solving the problem with automation of workflow.
-Let's consider in more detail each of the stages and determine what role the StatusHub plays in each of them.
-In each paragraph below you will find a table with a short explanation.
+Although the primary focus of StatusHub incident management software is incident communication, it complements each of the five incident management activities: Identification, Categorization, Prioritization, Response, and Communication with the user community through the life of the incident.
+Navigating these steps can be challenging for tech or incident teams, especially when pressure mounts from stakeholders and end-users and impacted people awaiting information.
+StatusHub opens the opportunity to focus on solving the problem with the automation of workflow.
+Let's consider in more detail each of the stages and determine what role StatusHub plays in each of them.
+Below, you will find short explanation of each.

 Identify, Categorize, Prioritize